 I had the opportunity of being his Project Manager for ___ years while his employment with TATA CONSULTANCY SERVCES.
 His service to the project and the organization as a whole was quite fulfilling and enriching.
 Having him as one of the member in my team, I was fortunate to know his meticulous attitude towards any and every task that was assigned to him.

-He was one of the associates who always aimed to understand the bigger picture of the project and get better insights on how his work contributes to meet the end goals.
+Samik was one of the associates who always aimed to understand the bigger picture of the project and get better insights on how his work contributes to meet the end goals.
 He always had the necessary analytical skills to dig deep in identifying the root causes and permanent possible solutions for any given problem.
 Apart from his commendable hard work and dedication he was also a smart worker.
 He always had inclination towards reducing the manual and redundant efforts in the work leading to considerable reduction in time along with improved accuracy and efficiency.
 He was able to leverage his technical expertise in programming skills and implement the same in day to day work and application automations.
 To a much larger extent, this attitude of work has helped the project in a number of value additions and client appreciations, fostering overall improvement in the satisfaction ratio for the deliverables.

 Apart from being technically sound and strong, his ability and flexibility to work in a team has always been an icing on the cake.
 He not only requested help from the team whenever needed, but also contributed in knowledge sharing sessions and made sure that everybody is on the same page.
 Providing value additions by analyzing the requirements and giving valuable inputs to deliver accurate results before time has always been of immense help to me as a leader.
 It was a pleasure being his supervisor since his understanding of the work only grew to be stronger with passing time.
 I can vouch that his growth as an individual and professional has seen exponential growth from the time he joined my team.